shenybluemix/InterConnect2016/README.md

 https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/alchemy-language.html
 https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html

-Download the apk file here and run on your Android device
+You can download the apk file and run on your Android device

 If you are about to run the source code.
 Update the res/values/strings.xml for the server/API endpoint URL and credential.